Welcome to today's edition of the Rush 24-7 podcast.

 They have some similarities, but they have some noted differences as well.

-Now, specifically what you know what you talk about, the the employers, this is the problem that the Republicans have.
+Now, specifically, what you talk about, the employers, this is the problem that the Republicans have.

 The Democrats are hard-pressed doing about it because they see a wave of new voters.

-The Democrats have have have no luck in outreach.
+The Democrats have had no luck in outreach.

 The Democrats aren't persuading anybody to join their cause because there isn't a cause.